jcausey-astate/quarto-exam-typst/README.md

 Answer blocks preserve the structure of lists, code blocks, and other formatting within them.

-**Note:** When using `exam-question-display: narrow`, answer blocks automatically constrain to the width specified by `exam-question-width` to align with other content in the left column.
+**Automatic Width Adaptation:** Answer blocks automatically adapt their width to the current layout context.
+In narrow sections (or when `exam-question-display: narrow`), they use the width specified by `exam-question-width`.
+In wide sections, they use full width.
+Use `.wide` or `.narrow` classes to override this behavior.

 You can easily extend the Lua filter in `templates/exam-typst/_filters/exam-auto-header.lua` to add more custom styling options.